ItzDc02/Time-it/README.md

 - **Date Handling:** date-fns is used for manipulating and formatting dates.
 - **Tailwind Styling:** Tailwind is used for styling components.
 - **User Authentication and Database Storage:** FireBase is being used for User Auth and The Data is being stored in Firestore
+- **File Upload:** Users can upload files to be stored within their time capsules.
+- **File Download and Viewing:** Users can download files stored in their time capsules as a ZIP archive and also can click on the links to view them before downloading.

 ## Getting Started